sendbird/sendbird-platform-sdk-csharp/docs/UserChannelMetadataApi.md

 ## DeleteChannelMetacounter

-> void DeleteChannelMetacounter (string channelType, string channelUrl, string apiToken = null)
+> void DeleteChannelMetacounter (string apiToken, string channelType, string channelUrl)

 Delete a channel metacounter - When deleting all items of a channel metacounter